How to Start a Small Business in the Philippines

 - If you don’t have the capital for a start-up, you can apply for a loan from Digido.

-For this reason, most Filipinos have moved towards establishing businesses.
+Today, most Filipinos have moved on to starting a business.
 According to statistics, 99% of registered firms in the country are Micro, Small, & Medium enterprises (MSMEs).
 So, how to start a small business in the Philippines?